Missile systems "Topol" and "Topol-m". Topol m photo video of strategic missile forces Topol m characteristics destruction radius

 The spent first stage of the Topol ICBM after launch from the Plesetsk test site in northern Russia, photo no later than 2013 (http://www.edu.severodvinsk.ru/).

-Stage 2 - solid propellant rocket motor with a fixed nozzle with a fixed nozzle.
+2nd stage - solid propellant rocket engine with a fixed nozzle with a fixed nozzle.

 Stage 3 - solid propellant rocket engine with one fixed nozzle with a fixed nozzle.
-In front of the solid propellant rocket engine there are cut-off windows for engine thrust, which were opened with the help of detonating elongated charges (DEZ).
+In the front part of the solid propellant rocket engine there are engine thrust cut-off windows, which were opened using extended detonating charges (EDC).

 Warhead launch stage